Sameer-Mann/Crossword/README.md

 3. It may be helpful to first implement this function by returning any arbitrary unassigned variable (which should still generate correct crossword puzzles).
 Once your algorithm is working, you can then go back and ensure that you are returning a variable according to the heuristics.

 The backtrack function should accept a partial assignment assignment as input and, using backtracking search, return a complete satisfactory assignment of variables to values if it is possible to do so.

-1. An assignment is a dictionary where the keys are Variable objects and the values are strings representing the words those variables will take on.
-The input assignment may not be complete (not all variables will necessarily have values).
-2. If it is possible to generate a satisfactory crossword puzzle, your function should return the complete assignment: a dictionary where each variable is a key and the value is the word that the variable should take on.
-If no satisfying assignment is possible, the function should return None.
-2. If you would like, you may find that your algorithm is more efficient if you interleave search with inference (as by maintaining arc consistency every time you make a new assignment).
-You are not required to do this, but you are permitted to, so long as your function still produces correct results.
-(It is for this reason that the ac3 function allows an arcs argument, in case you’d like to start with a different queue of arcs.)